 Undergraduate Advising

-If you are a prospective major in linguistics or language studies, your first step should be to meet with a peer advisor, or the Undergraduate Advisor, to create an academic plan.
+If you are a prospective major or minor in linguistics or language studies, your first step should be to meet with a peer advisor, or the Undergraduate Advisor, to create an academic plan.
 Once you have qualified for the major, you should attend one of the declaration information sessions for information on major requirements and departmental policies.

 If you are a current major in linguistics or language studies, the Undergraduate Advisor is your best source of information and advice about the logistics of satisfying the requirements for the major.
-Linguistics faculty are your best source for advice about intellectual matters and about how to prepare for graduate school and beyond.
+The peer advisors provide an additional advising resource for undergraduate majors.

 Getting Advice and Guidance